colorizer/100-days-of-code/r1-log.md

 ### Day 20

 I didn't work for 2 days.
 Will try to keep this more steady.
 Here is Sierpiński triangle that I plotted today!
 Next step - implement box counting for the same!

+### Day 21

+Today I learnt about error handling and best practices in Fortran.
+And, also made some progress in implementing box counting (for finding hausdorff dimension).
+It does take time!